tteofili/tteofili.github.io/_posts/2021-3-16-pdpfairness.md

 The impact on the average grade is, as expected, growing both when LSAT and UGPA grow, in a linear fashion.

-Let's now look at the more sensitive features that indicate *race*, unfortunately the model seems clearly biased towards predicting higher grades for *white* people with respect to black people.
+Let's now look at the more sensitive features that indicate *race*, unfortunately the model seems biased towards predicting higher grades for *white* people with respect to *black* people.

 ![png](/images/pdpfairness_files/white.png)
 ![png](/images/pdpfairness_files/black.png)

-If we look closer at other etnicities we see the model is clearly unfair towards all of them.
+If we look closer at other etnicities we see the model seems unfair towards all of them.
-In summary it seems this model is clearly positively biased towards white people and negatively biased towards anyone else.
+In summary it seems this model is positively biased towards white people and negatively biased towards anyone else.

 ![png](/images/pdpfairness_files/hispanic.png)
 ![png](/images/pdpfairness_files/asian.png)